GuyTito/ecommerce-product-page/README.md

 # Frontend Mentor - E-commerce product page solution

-A simple and beautiful e-commerce product page.
+A simple and beautiful e-commerce product page with a lightbox product gallery and cart functionality.
 This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents